Welcome to the 2020 August Wilson Monologue Competition!

 “The goal of the competition is to build partnerships with schools and theaters across the United States, and to create educational materials about August Wilson that allow students to connect these important theatre works with educational curricula like history, social studies and literature.
 This monologue competition offers students of all races the opportunity to inhabit the lives and speak the words of these vital, lively characters.”

-– Todd Kreidler, Associate Artistic Director, Kenny Leon’s True Colors Theatre Company.
+– Todd Kreidler, Former Associate Artistic Director, Kenny Leon’s True Colors Theatre Company

-- Offer free August Wilson Master Classes for high schools students
+• Offer free August Wilson Master Classes for high school students

 Two Ways to Get Involved:

-- As an individual participate in AT LEAST one, and ideally all, of the six free August Wilson Master Classes provided.
+• As an individual participate in AT LEAST one of the three free August Wilson introductory classes provided.

-Students who have participated in the past may sign up for the Closed-Door Audition without participating in the in-school program or Master Classes, although some brush-up coaching sessions are highly recommended through the Master Classes.
+Students who have participated in the past may sign up for the Regional Audition without participating in the in-school program or Information Sessions, although some brush-up coaching sessions are highly recommended through the Introductory Classes.